 Are you or your organisation under the restriction of broadcasting any legitimate radio or TV program to a country under a dictatorship or authoritarian regime, perhaps where a crackdown on journalists silences the Free Press, and fundamental freedoms are at stake every day?

-On Shortwave, satellite and via Internet streaming we can reach with a strong signal, often, bypassing internet firewalls & local government censorship, any country in the world, including:
+On Shortwave, satellite and via Internet streaming, we can reach with a strong signal, often bypassing internet firewalls & local government censorship, any country in the world, including:

-Any specific target in the World may be reached using powerful Shortwave transmitters up to 300 kW and directional antennas; on World streaming radio 24/7 and on AM / Medium Wave (in Europe) we can reach local communities in any language.
+Any specific target in the World may be reached using powerful Shortwave transmitters up to 300 kW and directional antennas; on World streaming radio 24/7 and on AM / Medium Wave (in Europe), we can reach local communities in any language.

 What type of program can I broadcast on IPAR?

-Since 1979 our dedication to the concept of free expression and freedom of speech through our microphones has remained unchanged, with a policy of non-interference in content, except in cases where it may violate the Italian or European law.
+Since 1979 our dedication to the concept of free expression and Freedom of speech through our microphones has remained unchanged, with a policy of non-interference in content, except in cases where it may violate the Italian or European law.

 In which languages does IPAR broadcast?

-Using (analogue) Shortwave Radio, we outreach across the digital divide in Africa, where Shortwave is still a viable and cost-effective media, both from the broadcaster and listener point of view.
-Analogue Shortwave receivers are available starting at US$ 30 online and less (US$ 5-10) on street market prices in Africa.
+Using (analogue) Shortwave Radio, we outreach across the digital divide in Africa, Asia & the Pacific, where Shortwave is still a viable and cost-effective media, both from the broadcaster and listener point of view.
+For example, analogue Shortwave receivers are available starting at US$ 30 online and less (US$ 5-10) on-street market prices in Africa.

 When and where will be my program broadcast?

 IPAR uses high power broadcasts through the facilities of NEXUS-IBA and IRRS-Shortwave.
-We offer broadcasters and program producers a single point of contact via our Network Control Centre (NCC) for relaying services to Europe, Africa, Middle East, Asia/Pacific and the Americas.
+In addition, we offer broadcasters and program producers a single point of contact via our Network Control Centre (NCC) for relaying services to Europe, Africa, the Middle East, Asia/Pacific and the Americas.

 How to start your own radio station

-Even if only less than 50% on average in the world has decent and low-cost Internet access, using our stations and streaming media at the same time can be a cheap and effective way of reaching a large segment of the population in urban and rural areas.
+Even if only less than 50% on average in the World has decent and low-cost Internet access, using our stations and streaming media at the same time can be a cheap and effective way of reaching a large segment of the population in urban and rural areas.

 International Radio for Disaster Relief (IRDR)

-Shortwave radio can also be used in case of disaster and helps deliver humanitarian assistance to populations that may be dispersed over a large area, often unreachable by other means of communication.
+Shortwave radio broadcasting can also be used in case of disaster and helps deliver humanitarian assistance to populations that may be dispersed over a large area, often unreachable by other means of communication.